“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Your Primary Home

 Selling your home is a complex process that can take several months or more.
-An appraisal value is not necessarily your sales price which is often lower.
+An appraisal value is not necessarily your sales price, which is often lower.
 Also, to complete your sale, you are responsible for fees and costs, including broker fees of 5%-6% on the sales price, closing costs of 1%-2%, and attorney costs.

 Most likely, you are carrying a mortgage that is picked up in total liabilities.
 Upon the sale of your home, you will pay off your mortgage in full from the proceeds of your home, reducing your liabilities.

-Your primary home as an asset should be discounted by about 25%-30% off its estimated value for its liquidity purposes.
+Your primary home as an asset should be discounted by about 25%-30% off its estimated value for liquidity purposes.

 Other Real Estate